Get immediate relief from neck pain and upper back stiffness!

-With ever increasing sedentary lifestyles many people complain of pain and stiffness in the upper back or Thoracic spine.
+With increasingly sedentary lifestyles, many people complain of pain and stiffness in the upper back (thoracic spine).
 The forces our bodies are placed under by the simple effects of gravity will accumulate over time.
-Add the pressures of training and playing sport, lifting, standing, sitting, riding a bike, or jumping and it is no wonder we get a sore upper back.
+Add to this the pressures of playing sport, lifting, standing, sitting, riding a bike, or just using a mobile phone too often, and it is no wonder we get a stiff neck and back.

-Improving thoracic mobility with simple exercises will have a significant impact on pain-free function of other parts of the body.
+Improving thoracic mobility with a Posture Pro will have a significant impact on pain-free function of other parts of the body like the shoulder, elbow and even lower back!

-the Posture Pro is a thoracic spine roller.
+The Posture Pro is a contoured roller designed for mobilizing the thoracic spine and improving flexibility in tight upper back muscles.
 About the size of two tennis balls, it has a unique spacing to allow the spine to be cupped, and rollers which are ribbed for a great massage effect.
-Made from non-latex TPE it is tough and durable and will not wear out or deform.
+Made from non-latex, heat moulded plastic it is tough and durable and will not wear out or deform.

-Use daily as a preventative exercise or whenever neck tension increases, to reduce the muscle tightness that causes neck, upper back pain and tension headaches.
+Use daily as a preventative exercise to maintain good neck mobility, or whenever neck tension increases to reduce the muscle tightness that causes upper back pain and tension headaches.

 Essentially anyone who complains of, who has complained of or who is likely to complain of upper back pain will benefit from using the Posture Pro.